1907-1916: Advocating Social Reform and Community Service

 2011 – MFSA and Reconciling Ministries Network host “Sing A New Song”, a gathering of Progressive and justice-seeking United Methodists to worship together and discuss multiple justice issues leading up to the 2012 General Conference.

-2011 – MFSA leaders New York gathered across from Zuccotti Park, the location of the Occupy Wall Street Movement, to lead worship.
+2011 – New York MFSA leaders gather at Zuccotti Park, the location of the Occupy Wall Street Movement for worship.

 2011 – MFSA writes and successfully advances three major pieces of legislation to General Conference on church restructuring, the world-wide nature of the UMC, and the nature of the Episcopacy and Clergy.